eswat2/gt-forza/README.md

 # gt-forza

 A prototype GraphQL server which uses the cars from Forza Horizon 5 (video game).
-A technology demonstration leveraging the edge function model provided by Vercel.
+A technology demonstration built on the Vercel [Serverless Functions][edge-io].

 Underneath, the resolvers use 2 different mock servers: